kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-mc-inference-gateways/README.md

 ### Goals

-Enable Inference Gateways to route to backends in multiple clusters Follow a pattern that is familiar to users of Multi-Cluster Services (MCS) and/or Gateways
+* Enable Inference Gateways to route to backends in multiple clusters.
+* Follow a pattern that is familiar to users of [Multi-Cluster Services (MCS)](https://multicluster.sigs.k8s.io/concepts/multicluster-services-api/) and/or Gateways.

 ### Non-Goals

-Be overly prescriptive about implementation details - this should focus on the resulting UX and leave significant flexibility in how it is achieved
+* Be overly prescriptive about implementation details - this should focus on the resulting UX and leave significant flexibility in how it is achieved.
-L4 ClusterIP routing and/or automatic DNS naming - all traffic needs to flow through the Inference Gateway for this pattern to be useful (otherwise the Endpoint Picker itself would be bypassed)
+* L4 ClusterIP routing and/or automatic DNS naming - all traffic needs to flow through the Inference Gateway for this pattern to be useful (otherwise the Endpoint Picker itself would be bypassed).

 ## Proposal